 • Three hook sizes for greater range of adjustment

 Want to learn more?
 Read this article by Dr. Keith Thornton, developer of the TAP appliance product line.

 TAP is a registered trademark of Airway Management, Inc.

-The TAP 3 and TAP 3 Elite (Thornton Adjustable Positioner) are mandibular advancement devices for the treatment of snoring and sleep apnea.
+The TAP 3 (Thornton Adjustable Positioner) is a mandibular advancement device for the treatment of snoring and sleep apnea.
 The TAP appliance is a custom-made, two-piece appliance that snaps firmly and comfortably over the upper and lower teeth, much like a sports mouthguard or retainer.
 Its basic function is to hold the jaw forward so the tongue and soft tissues of the throat do not collapse into the throat causing snoring and sleep apnea.
 The unique design allows the patient to adjust the degree to which the lower jaw is held forward, simultaneously allowing maximum comfort and effectiveness.

 TAP 3 Advantages:

 • Patient friendly

 • Easy to fit

 • Precise control of advancement

 • Allows lips to close